JazminRondon/IntroductionToAPINotes/README.md

  • PUT - Asks the server to edit/update an existing resource
  • DELETE - Asks the server to delete a resource

+ Send a GET request without any body data.
+ 2 Send a POST request and type your favorite kind of pizza in the body field.
+ 3 Send a PUT request and type a new ingredient to add to your pizza in the body field.
+ 4 Send a DELETE request without any body data.

  Headers provide meta-information about a request